 The Weight of Credit Card Debt Can Lead to Worse Financial Decisions

 The negative impact of credit card debt is substantial, and extends to other areas of financial management, too.
 Affluent millennials with credit card debt are less confident than their debt-free peers in their ability to manage their own finances.
 For example, one-third (33%) are shying away from making investments because they don’t trust their own judgment.

 “Debt is stressful and it can be hard to deal with,” Arevalo says.
 “It can also impact your performance at work, and even take time away from interpersonal relationships.
 Instead of living your life, you’re worried about debt.”

-That guilt and lack of confidence carrying credit card debt emphasizes may intensify big-picture financial concerns, too.
+The guilt and lack of confidence that carrying credit card debt can carry may also intensify big-picture financial concerns.
 Among wealthy millennials with card debt, 36% worry they will never have a job that offers financial security, compared to 27% of their debt-free peers.
 What’s more, 33% of those carrying card balances are worried they won’t ever feel financially secure.

 “Unfortunately, we have a generation that came of age when so many people were struggling financially,” Rasure says.
 “We are starting to see the implications of the financial tragedies of 2007 and 2008 play out first-hand.
 There’s an additional psychological layer there that has not been addressed.”